-New York City's outer-borough grasslands are prone to brush fires in the hot summer months, when vegetation is dry.
-Residents of these communities should take steps to make their homes less vulnerable to wildfires.
+New York City's outer-borough grasslands are prone to brush fires when vegetation is dry.
+Most brush fires in New York City are small and do not affect buildings.
+However, there are many areas where homes and buildings are near open areas with minimal or no natural buffers — particularly on Staten Island.
+Residents of these communities should take steps to make their homes less vulnerable to such hazards.

 - Keep your lawn, trees, and plants well-watered.